sadmac7000/luftballons/README.md

 * OpenGL.
 The best implementation will depend on your system, but most testing has happened with [Mesa](http://www.mesa3d.org/).
-* GLUT.
-Luftballons prefers [FreeGLUT](http://freeglut.sourceforge.net/).
-Note
-  that you only need this to build the demo apps.
-The library does not require it.
+* [GLFW](http://glfw.org/) Note that you only need this to build the demos and tests.
 * [COLLADA-DOM](http://sourceforge.net/projects/collada-dom/)
 * [libpng](http://www.libpng.org/pub/png/libpng.html)
 * [libtiff](http://www.libtiff.org/)